 For the chocolate glaze

-- Heavy cream: Heavy cream also known as whipping cream has a fat content of 36% - 40%, the cream I am using is 36% that makes chocolate ganache glaze super-rich, creamy and silky
+- Heavy cream - Heavy cream (also known as whipping cream) has a fat content of 36% - 40%.
+I use cream with 36% to make the chocolate ganache glaze super-rich, creamy and silky.

 🛒 You’ll find detailed measurements for all Ingredients in the printable version of the Recipe Card at the bottom of this post